LiveGameDesign/LiveGameDesign.github.io/_posts/2020-01-28-Languages-of-Games-and-Play.md

 categories: PhD defense
 ---
 **Invitation.**
 We cordially invite you to attend the PhD defense of Riemer van Rozen on Wednesday February 19th at 10:00 am at the Agnietenkapel.
-Riemer defends his thesis: Languages of Games and Play: Automating Game Design & Enabling Live Programming.
+Riemer will defend his thesis "Languages of Games and Play: Automating Game Design & Enabling Live Programming".

 Following the defense, we organize a mini-symposium on Live Game Design.
 We invite you for a lunch (a warm meal), short talks by distinguished speakers and drinks at Hotel Casa.